BlakeDalmas/webdev_final/source/nintendo/nintendo_pages/platform.rst

 to look into other areas the company could pursue.
 Over the years, they attempted taxi, love hotel chains, TV network, food company, and many other businesses.
 In 1966, the company tried the toy industry.
-They created a few popular toys, but overall, they were not having a large among of success until they shifted focuses and came out with the Laser Clay Shooting System.
+They created a few popular toys, but overall, they were not having a large amount of success until they shifted focuses and came out with the *Laser Clay Shooting System*.
 After the success of this product, Nintendo released many other light gun machines for arcades.

 Video Game Industry
 -------------------
-In 1974, Nintendo ventured into the gaming industry and distributed the Magnavox Odyssey video game console.
+In 1974, Nintendo ventured into the gaming industry and distributed the *Magnavox Odyssey* video game console.
 In 1975, the company moved into video arcade games and hired their first game designer.
 They had success, but nothing compared to the success they gained from the release of *Donkey Kong* in 1981.
 This was designed by Miyamoto and launched